limosek/zaf/README.md

 ## Motivation

-Did you install lot of zabbix agents?
+Did you install lot of zabbix agents and try to setup similar common user parameters?
 Do you want to setup them all?
 Do you want to change some zabbix agent options on lot of system?
 Do you want to write your own simple check or discovery rule for zabbix and it is nightmare to deploy same script on more zabbix agents?
 Are you tired searching some system specific agent check and setup them individualy?
 So zaf is here for you :)

 ## Features